RanHao1999/SWA-Data-Analysis/README.md

 	tstart
 	tend

-Here, tstart should be the *timeslice* in GMM_Hao_Tutorial.ipynb + 4s.
+Here, tstart should be the *timeslice* in GMM_Hao_Tutorial.ipynb.
 Make sure that the folder names match.

 ### Step 2.2 : Go to GMM_3components_parallelised.py